oss-slu/rerum-playground/JSON_Documentation_README.md

 What is JSON-LD? <br />
 JSON-LD (JSON for Linked Data): <br />
-JSON-LD is like a more savvier JSON.
+JSON-LD is like a savvier JSON.
 It does everything JSON does, but adds context to the data.
 This context helps computers understand the meaning of the data, not just its structure. <br />

 For instance, when JSON-LD sees "name," it can understand that it's talking about a person's name, not a pet's name or a company's name.
 This makes it easier for different systems to work together and understand each other's data. <br />